AI Agents in Practice Beyond Coding

 The architecture described here runs on a single consultant’s laptop.
 It is not enterprise infrastructure.
 But the patterns transfer directly.

 Software development practices become universal.
 Version control, code review, continuous integration, test automation: these are no longer limited to software teams.
-Any team that works with text, data, or structured content can benefit.
+Any Team that works with text, data, or structured content can benefit.
+Treat content like code.

-The AI-Enhanced Team is not a team that writes code faster.
-It is a team that owns an entire value chain, from customer need to delivered outcome, with AI agents handling the routine while humans focus on judgment, relationships, and decisions under uncertainty.
+This is what the AI-Enhanced Team looks like in practice.
+Not a team that writes code faster, but a team that owns an entire value chain, from customer need to delivered outcome.
+The human role in this architecture is the Governor: setting constraints, reviewing outcomes, adjusting boundaries.
+AI agents handle the routine.
+Humans focus on judgment, relationships, and decisions under uncertainty.

 We are not there yet.
 But the architecture is already working.